PoundsXD/django-imager/README.md

 - *Carson*

 ## Resources Used
-In creating this app, we used factory_boy.
+In creating this app, we used django and factory_boy.